MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 * `channelId`: Channel ID of the conversation.
 For example, `19:3997a8734ee5432bb9cdedb7c432ae7d@thread.tacv2`.
 * `tenantId`: Tenant ID such as `0d9b645f-597b-41f0-a2a3-ef103fbd91bb`.
 * `groupId`: Group ID of the file.
 For example, `3606f714-ec2e-41b3-9ad1-6afb331bd35d`.
-* `parentMessageId`: Parent message Id of the conversation.
+* `parentMessageId`: Parent message ID of the conversation.
 * `teamName`: Name of the team.
 * `channelName`: Name of the team's channel.